PratapSingh-lang/SpringBootsalesforce/README.md

 Follow these steps to set up and run the backend application:

-1. Clone the repository from GitHub: [git clone https://github.com/PratapSingh-lang/SpringBootsalesforce.git]: git clone https://github.com/PratapSingh-lang/SpringBootsalesforce.git
+1. Clone the repository from GitHub: git clone https://github.com/PratapSingh-lang/SpringBootsalesforce.git

 2. Navigate to the cloned repository: `cd SpringBootsalesforce`
 3. Install the required dependencies: `mvn install`